On this page:

 Information for property sellers

-For more information on the different types of sales authorities, view our Selling property with or without an agent page.
+For more information on the different types of sales authorities, see Selling property with or without an agent.

 Contents of an agency authority